spread-the-word-developer/spread-the-word-web/README.md

 7) open up a new terminal and open /stwFrontend

-we know need to set the process variables these steps work for windows hopefully they work for you
+we know need to set the process variables these steps work for windows hopefully they work for you *note these steps only work for me in the powershell terminal in vscode
 8) run in the stwFrontend Folder
 ```
 $env:REACT_APP_BACKEND_URL = "localhost:5000"